 History remembers the past, explains the present and gives hope and interpretations for our future.

-The course is aligned with the Australian History National Curriculum.
-There are three (3) depth studies separated by bridging and background units of work.
+The course is designed to allow for one semester of Ancient History and one semester of Modern History.
+There are four (4) depth studies separated by bridging and background units of work.

 The Course will include the following units: